JungStar/website/content/post/testing_private_impl_files.md

   - Linux
 ---
 ## The Problem
-When writing C++ I often find myself in a situation where I want to write tests for private implementation files.
+When writing C++ code, I often find myself in a situation where I want to write tests for private implementation files.
 Consider a small example project with the following folder structure:
 ```
 component
 ├── include